HTTP-RPC/Kilo/README.md

 Similar dispatchers can be configured for other Java UI toolkits such as Swing, JavaFX, and SWT.
 Command-line applications can generally use the default dispatcher, which simply performs result handler notifications on the current thread.

 ### Examples
-The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
-It first creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
-It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b".
-The result of executing the method is the number 6:
+The following code snippet demonstrates how `WebServiceProxy` can be used to invoke the methods of the hypothetical math service discussed earlier.
+It first creates an instance of the `WebServiceProxy` class and configures it with a pool of ten threads for executing requests.
+It then invokes the service's `add()` method, passing a value of 2 for "a" and 4 for "b":

     // Create service
-    URL baseURL = new URL("https://localhost:8443/webrpc-test-server/test/");
+    URL baseURL = new URL("https://localhost:8443/httprpc-test-server/test/");
     ExecutorService executorService = Executors.newFixedThreadPool(10);

-    WebRPCService service = new WebRPCService(baseURL, executorService);
+    WebServiceProxy serviceProxy = new WebServiceProxy(baseURL, executorService);

     // Add a + b
     HashMap<String, Object> addArguments = new HashMap<>();
     addArguments.put("a", 2);
     addArguments.put("b", 4);

-    service.invoke("add", addArguments, new ResultHandler<Number>() {
+    serviceProxy.invoke("add", addArguments, new ResultHandler<Number>() {
         @Override
         public void execute(Number result, Exception exception) {
             // result is 6
         }
     });

 Note that the above example uses an anonymous inner class to implement the result handler.
 In Java 8 or later, a lambda expression can be used instead.
-For example, the following code executes the `addValues()` method of the service, passing the values 1, 2, 3, and 4 as arguments.
-The result of executing the method is 10:
+For example, the following code executes the `addValues()` method of the service, passing the values 1, 2, 3, and 4 as arguments:

     // Add values
     HashMap<String, Object> addValuesArguments = new HashMap<>();
     addValuesArguments.put("values", Arrays.asList(1, 2, 3, 4));

-    service.invoke("addValues", addValuesArguments, (result, exception) -> {
+    serviceProxy.invoke("addValues", addValuesArguments, (result, exception) -> {
         // result is 10
     });

 Additionally, the `Arguments` class can be used to simplify the creation of the arguments map.
-Using this class's `mapOf()` and `entry()` methods (analogous to map or dictionary literals in other languages), the above example can be reduced to the following:
+Using this class's `mapOf()` and `entry()` methods (analogous to map or dictionary literals in other languages), the above examples can be reduced to the following:

+    serviceProxy.invoke("add", mapOf(entry("a", 2), entry("b", 4)), (result, exception) -> {
+        // result is 6
+    });

-    service.invoke("addValues", mapOf(entry("values", Arrays.asList(1, 2, 3, 4))), (result, exception) -> {
+    serviceProxy.invoke("addValues", mapOf(entry("values", Arrays.asList(1, 2, 3, 4))), (result, exception) -> {
         // result is 10
     });

-## Result Class
-`Result` is an abstract base class for typed results.
-Using this class, applications can easily map untyped object data returned by a service method to typed values.

-`Result` provides a single constructor that accepts a map of property values to be applied to the object.
-The keys in the map correspond to the name of the Bean properties defined by the result:

-    public Result(Map<String, Object> properties) { ... }

-The constructor iterates over the key/value pairs in the given map and applies the values to the Bean properties.
-In general, the values must be of the correct type.
-However, the `Result` class will perform numeric coercion as needed; for example, if the map contains an integer but the corresponding property type is `double`, the value will be converted to a double before the property's setter is invoked.

-For example, the following Java class might be used to provide a typed version of the statistical data returned by the `getStatistics()` method discussed earlier:

-    public class Statistics extends Result {
-        private int count;
-        private double sum;
-        private double average;

-        public Statistics(Map<String, Object> properties) {
-            super(properties);
-        }

-        public int getCount() {
-            return count;
-        }

-        public void setCount(int count) {
-            this.count = count;
-        }

-        public double getSum() {
-            return sum;
-        }

-        public void setSum(double sum) {
-            this.sum = sum;
-        }

-        public double getAverage() {
-            return average;
-        }

-        public void setAverage(double average) {
-            this.average = average;
-        }
-    }

-The result of the `getStatistics()` method (an instance of `Map<String, Object>`) can be converted to a `Statistics` instance as follows:

-    service.invoke("getStatistics", mapOf(entry("values", Arrays.asList(1, 3, 5))), (Map<String, Object> result, Exception exception) -> {
-        Statistics statistics = new Statistics(result);

-        // statistics.getCount() = 3
-        // statistics.getSum() = 9.0
-        // statistics.getAverage() = 3.0
-    });

-Note that the `Result` constructor does not perform deep initialization.
-Nested result properties must be explicitly initialized.

 # Objective-C/Swift Client
-The Objective-C/Swift client implementation of WebRPC enables Cocoa and Cocoa Touch applications to consume web RPC services.
-It is distributed as a modular framework that includes the following classes, discussed in more detail below:
+The Objective-C/Swift client implementation of HTTP-RPC enables iOS applications to consume HTTP-RPC services.
+It is delivered as a modular framework that defines a single `WSWebServiceProxy` class, which is discussed in more detail below.

-* `WSWebRPCService` - invocation proxy for web RPC services
-* `WSResult` - abstract base class for typed results

-The Objective-C/Swift client framework can be downloaded [here](https://github.com/gk-brown/WebRPC/releases). iOS 8 or later is required.
+The framework for the Objective-C/Swift client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases). iOS 8 or later is required.

-## WSWebRPCService Class
+## WSWebServiceProxy Class
-Like the Java version, the `WSWebRPCService` class serves as an invocation proxy for web RPC services.
+The `WSWebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, which are submitted via HTTP POST.
 It uses the `NSJSONSerialization` class to deserialize response content.

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.